exercism/csharp/exercises/concept/string-formatting/.meta/design.md

 - `const-readonly`
 - `time`: for use of `CultureInfo`.
 - `varargs`: for the common overload of `public static string Format (string format, params object[] args);`
+- `string-builder`: know of the `StringBuilder` type and when to use it